cbadenes/r4r/README.md

 ]
 ```

 A new variable named `results` is always available from this template.
 It has all values retrieved in the sparql query so can be iterated to create a list of resources.
-In our example, a list of movies is create with two fields: `uri` and `name`.
+In our example, a list of movies is create with two fields: `title` and `director`.

 Now, a different json message is returned by doing the request [http://localhost:8080/movies](http://localhost:8080/movies)